Kendra Wilkinson Gets Real About Depression That Can Sometimes Follow Divorce & How She’s Coping These Days

-Former Playboy playmate and reality star, Kendra Wilkinson, has opened up about her depression following her very public divorce from Hank Baskett, and shared a little bit about how she is doing just ten months after the split.
+Former Playboy playmate and reality star Kendra Wilkinson has opened up about her depression following her very public divorce from Hank Baskett, and shared a little bit about how she is doing just 10 months after the split.

 The mom of two took to Instagram to share a selfie and some inspiration to her 2.8 million followers, as Us Weekly reported.